 As the days get shorter and the temperature gets colder, we could all use a few extra reasons to celebrate in January.
-From holidays like New Year's Day to National Cheese Lovers Day and National Pie Day, here are 31 ways to warm up your January.
+From holidays like New Year's Day to National Cheese Lovers Day and National Pie Day, there are plenty of opportunities to enjoy some warmth and cheer.

 01 of 31